Olethreutinae

 (NCBI-index: 572898)

 The Bud Moth (Spilonota ocellana) is a leafroller that is difficult to distinguish from the Larch-bud Moth (Spilonota laricana).
 A genitalia examination is needed, but it can be recognized because the Bud Moth has narrower forewings, is greyer, and has more black spots.
-The forewing of the Bud Moth is white, sometimes a pale yellow-brown with a grey diffuse color.
+The forewing of the Bud Moth is white, sometimes a pale yellow-brown with a grey diffuse colour.
 From the base, the forewings are black-brown up to a third and white for the rest.
 Usually, there is a black triangular mark near the apex.
 Lead grey spots can be seen from the apex to the dorsum.
-When resting, you can see a dark spot from above after those grey markings.
-The flying period in one generation is from May to September and the wingspan is 12-17mm.
-The larvae feed on a wide range of shrubs and trees, and as the English name suggests, burrow into the buds during the spring, causing them to wither.
+When resting, you can see a dark mark from above after those grey markings.
+The flying period in one generation is from May to September, and the wingspan is 12-17mm.
+The larvae feed on a wide range of shrubs and trees and, as the English name suggests, burrow into the buds during the spring, causing them to wither.
 Host plant: Oak, Apple, Hawthorn, and Sallow.
 Dutch name: Rode knopbladroller.
 Frisian name:

 Flying period: